 At John Ball we are fully committed to our statutory duty to safeguard all pupils.
-Safeguarding is a wide ranging and overarching policy of our school which includes Child Protection, Health and Safety, e-Safety, Anti Radicalisation, Anti-Bullying and links to several other polices.
+Safeguarding is a wide-ranging and overarching policy of our school which includes Child Protection, Health and Safety, e-Safety, Anti Radicalisation, Anti-Bullying and links to several other policies.
 A full copy of the policy is available below.

-Our Designated Safeguarding Leader (DSL) is Mrs Jacqui Noakes, Assistant Headteacher for Inclusion and Safeguarding. the deputy Safeguarding leads are Mr Michael Roach and Mrs Debbie Parish.
-Ms McCrossen our Head of school has also had the full DSL training.
+Our Designated Safeguarding Leader (DSL) is Miss Amy Parry, Assistant Headteacher for Inclusion and Safeguarding.
+The deputy Safeguarding leads are Mrs Jacqui Noakes, Mr Stephen Mitchell, Mrs Debbie Parish and Mr Anthony White.

 Mr Matthew Fields, Parent Governor, is our Link Governor for Safeguarding and visits the school on a termly basis to review our policy and procedures with Mrs Noakes.